-Conversion requests must be received in good order prior to relevant Trade Order Cut-Off Time for a particular Sub-Fund into which the conversion is taking place.
+Conversion requests must be received in good order on a Valuation Day and prior to the Trade Order Cut-Off Time for the relevant Sub-Funds or Classes.
+In particular, to align the subscription and redemption legs of a conversion, requests to convert between Sub-Funds or Classes with different Valuation Days and/or Trade Order Cut-Off Times must be received by the earlier of the two Trade Order Cut-Off Times on a common Valuation Day, otherwise both the redemption and subscription legs of the conversion will be held over to the next common Valuation Day.
 In relation to certain jurisdictions, conversion requests have to be addressed to the local Ninety One Representative.
-In relation thereto, conversion requests will have to be received by the local Ninety One Representative on each Valuation Day at the earlier of either the local close of business or deal cut-off time determined by the local Ninety One Representative or the relevant Trade Order Cut-Off Time for the particular Sub-Fund into which the conversion is taking place.
-Written applications for the conversion of Shares should be addressed to the Global Distributor and Service Provider at the address given at the front of this Prospectus.
+In relation thereto, conversion requests will have to be received by the local Ninety One Representative on each Valuation Day at the earlier of either the local close of business or trade order cut-off time determined by the local Ninety One Representative or the relevant Trade Order Cut-Off Time for the particular Sub-Funds or Classes.
+Written applications for the conversion of Shares should be addressed to the Global Distributor and Service Provider c/o RBC Investor Services Bank S.A., 14, Porte de France, L-4360 Esch-sur-Alzette, Luxembourg.

-Where a conversion request is faxed, to ensure such request has been properly received, investors /account holders or their agents/persons authorised to deal on the account, sending the fax on their behalf (each a "Sender"), are requested to follow up by telephone prior to the relevant Trade Order Cut-Off Time, or, where applicable, such earlier deal cut-off time determined by the local Ninety One Representative, to confirm the request has been properly received.
+Where a conversion request is faxed, to ensure such request has been properly received, Shareholders /account holders or their agents/persons authorised to deal on the account, sending the fax on their behalf (each a "Sender"), are requested to follow up by telephone prior to the relevant Trade Order Cut-Off Time, or, where applicable, such earlier trade order cut-off time determined by the local Ninety One Representative, to confirm the request has been properly received.
 Fax conversion requests may not be valid unless telephone confirmation is received.
-Where the Sender does not obtain telephone confirmation prior to the Trade Order Cut-Off Time or such other applicable earlier deal cut-off time, the request not being processed is at the risk of the investor and the Fund (or its agents) shall not be liable for any resulting loss or missed opportunity suffered by the investor in the event the conversion is not processed on the intended dealing date.
+Where the Sender does not obtain telephone confirmation prior to the Trade Order Cut-Off Time or such other applicable earlier trade order cut-off time, the request not being processed is at the risk of the Shareholder and the Fund (or its agents) shall not be liable for any resulting loss or missed opportunity suffered by the Shareholder in the event the conversion is not processed on the intended dealing date.

-The number of Shares issued upon conversion will be based upon the respective Net Asset Value per Share of the relevant Share Class on the Valuation Day on which the conversion is requested and will be calculated as follows:
+The number of Shares issued upon conversion will be based upon the respective Net Asset Value per Share of the relevant Share Class on the Valuation Day on which the conversion is accepted and will be calculated as follows:

-$A = \underbrace{[BxCxD]}{F}$
+$A = [\underline{BxCxD}]$